widig/torito/README.md

 ## this is alpha version, so don't use it in production. just for tests purposes.

-# Torito - the best meta tool I ever used.
+# Torito - The web runtime editor

 With Torito you can edit Torito source.